ElsaTam/obsidian-fancy-a-story/docs/docs/callouts/table-cards.md

 Source: [`callout-table-cards.css`](https://github.com/ElsaTam/obsidian-fancy-a-story/blob/main/snippets/editor/callouts/callout-table-cards.css)

 Applies a card layout to any table inside the callout.
 Each row will create one card.
 The first column is used as a header.
 The table header (first row) will not be displayed.
+It will also work with a dataview TABLE query.

 [![]({% link images/callouts/table-grid.webp %})]({% link images/callouts/table-grid.webp %})